Alipogene tiparvovec

 Alipogene tiparvovec, sold under the brand name Glybera, is a gene therapy treatment designed to reverse lipoprotein lipase deficiency (LPLD), a rare recessive disorder, due to mutations in LPL, which can cause severe pancreatitis.
-It was recommended for approval by the European Medicines Agency in July 2012 and approved by the European Commission in November of the same year.
-It was the first marketing authorisation for a gene therapy treatment in either Europe or the United States.
+It was recommended for approval by the European Medicines Agency in July 2012, and approved by the European Commission in November of the same year.
+It was the first marketing authorisation for a gene therapy treatment in either the European Union or the United States.

-The drug is administered via a series of injections into the leg muscles – as many as 60, all in one session.
-It is a one-time treatment intended to last at least ten years.
+The medication is administered via a series of injections into the leg muscles.

 Glybera gained infamy as the "million-dollar drug" and proved commercially unsuccessful for a number of reasons.
 Its cost to patients and payers, together with the rarity of LPLD, high maintenance costs to its manufacturer uniQure, and failure to achieve approval in the US, led to uniQure withdrawing the drug after two years on the EU market.
 As of 2018, only 31 people worldwide have ever been administered Glybera, and uniQure has no plans to sell the drug in the US or Canada.